Henrik Lundqvist: Rookie season and arrival of "The King" (2005–2009)

-Establishing himself, Vezina Trophy season

 By the start of his second season with the NHL, Lundqvist had already made a name for himself in the hockey world, among his fellow players and with Ranger fans and was now widely known by his nickname "King Henrik" or simply "The King."

 On 14 December 2006, against the Dallas Stars, Lundqvist became the first NHL goaltender to face his twin brother, Joel.
 He and his brother are only the third set of twins to play each other in an NHL game.
 The game was won by Lundqvist and the Rangers.
-In the Rangers' 7–0 win in Game 3 of the 2007 Eastern Conference Quarterfinals over the Atlanta Thrashers, Lundqvist became the first Rangers goaltender since Mike Richter in 1997 to record a playoff shutout.
+In the Rangers' 7–0 win in Game 3 of the 2007 Eastern Conference quarterfinals over the Atlanta Thrashers, Lundqvist became the first Rangers goaltender since Mike Richter in 1997 to record a playoff shutout.
 The win was also the Rangers' first home playoff win since Richter's shutout.
 For the second consecutive year, Lundqvist was a finalist for the Vezina Trophy.
-Because Lundqvist was tied with Miikka Kiprusoff for third place in balloting, there were four finalists for an NHL individual trophy for the first time in league history.
-During the off-season, Lundqvist signed a one-year, US$4.25 million contract extension with the Rangers.
+Because Lundqvist was tied with Miikka Kiprusoff of the Calgary Flames for third place in balloting, there were four finalists for an NHL individual trophy for the first time in league history.

+During the 2007 off-season, Lundqvist signed a one-year, US$4.25 million contract extension with the Rangers.
 On 13 February 2008, Lundqvist signed a six-year, US$41.25 million contract extension with the Rangers averaging $6.875 million per season.
 This made him the highest-paid goaltender in the NHL on average over the length of his contract.
-On 24 February 2008, Lundqvist became the first Rangers goaltender to record eight shutouts in a single season since Eddie Giacomin in 1970–71.
-On 6 March 2008, he recorded his 30th win of the season, making him just the second goaltender, along with Ron Hextall, to record at least 30 wins in each of his first three NHL seasons.
-On 9 March 2008, Lundqvist became the first Rangers goaltender to record nine shutouts in a season since Eddie Giacomin's 1966–67 season in a 1–0 win against the Boston Bruins.
+On 24 February, Lundqvist became the first Rangers goaltender to record eight shutouts in a single season since Eddie Giacomin in 1970–71.
+On 6 March, he recorded his 30th win of the season, making him just the second goaltender, along with Ron Hextall, to record at least 30 wins in each of his first three NHL seasons.
+On 9 March, Lundqvist became the first Rangers goaltender to record nine shutouts in a season since Eddie Giacomin's 1966–67 season in a 1–0 win against the Boston Bruins.
 Lundqvist was named the Rangers Most Valuable Player for the fifth consecutive season (2006–07 to 2010–11), as voted by the Professional Hockey Writers' Association.
 He became the first Rangers player to earn the Rangers MVP award five consecutive times.

 On 1 October 2008, Lundqvist and the New York Rangers won the Victoria Cup in 2008 when they won 4–3 over Metallurg Magnitogorsk.

-On 8 January 2009, Lundqvist was selected to play in the 2009 NHL All-Star Game in Montreal.
-On 24 January 2009, Lundqvist made his first All-Star appearance in the Elimination Shootout.
+On 8 January 2009, Lundqvist was selected to play in the 2009 NHL All-Star Game at Bell Centre.
+On 24 January, Lundqvist made his first All-Star appearance in the Elimination Shootout.
 He stopped 12 of 16 shots in the shootout as Shane Doan won the competition.
 The next day, he played in the second period of the All-Star Game, in which he gave up six goals.
+On 12 March, Lundqvist became the first NHL goaltender to win at least 30 games in his first four seasons with a win over the Nashville Predators.